DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 #### Finding the right course for you and getting help

-Use [Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) to search for courses leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
+You can [find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).

-You can also search by:
+You can also search courses by:

 * location
 * teaching subject